League:

 Layer

-The club crest looks very smart in monochrome.
+The club crest looked smart in monochrome.

 With Base